frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

-# FLIR thermal image-to-temperature-crosssection converter/plotter
+# FLIR thermal imaging workup and simulation

+## using the FLIR image analyzer scripts for temperature profile analysis

 be sure to use the FLIR ImageJ plugin (separate from anything here) for temperature .txt file conversion!